flexivrobotics/flexiv_ros2/README.md

 - `robot_sn` (*required*) - Serial number of the robot to connect to.
 Remove any space, for example: Rizon4s-123456
 - `rizon_type` (default: *rizon4*) - type of the Flexiv Rizon robot. (rizon4, rizon4s, rizon10 or rizon10s)
+- `load_gripper` (default: *false*) - loads the Flexiv Grav gripper as the end-effector of the robot and the gripper control node.
 - `use_fake_hardware` (default: *false*) - starts `FakeSystem` instead of real hardware.
 This is a simple simulation that mimics joint command to their states.
 - `start_rviz` (deafult: *true*) - starts RViz automatically with the launch file.
 - `fake_sensor_commands` (default: *false*) - enables fake command interfaces for sensors used for simulations.
 Used only if `use_fake_hardware` parameter is true.